garyhodgson/3D-Printroom/README.md

 ## Running
 At this stage the best bet is to follow the hacking instructions below and run the latest version using node-webkit directly.
 If you want to simply play with a version there is a Windows binary here: [3D-Printroom-distribution.zip](https://dl.dropbox.com/u/22464622/3D-Printroom/3D-Printroom-distribution.zip).
+(Linux and Mac will have to sadly follow the hacking instructions below.)

 * Download and extract zip file.
 * Double click 3D-Printroom.exe.